Celebrate St Patrick’s Day all year round and give your newborn the luck of the Irish with a gorgeous Gaelic name.

 Eoin: This boy’s name might look like a tongue twister, but it’s pronounced ‘o-wen’.
 Easy peasy.
 Ewan, Ewen, Evan and Eoghan (also said as ‘o-wen’) are possibilities too.

-Erin: A cinch to spell, say and cherish, Erin is poetic name for Ireland, making it a place name as well as an Irish baby name.
+Erin: A cinch to spell, say and cherish, Erin is poetic name for Ireland, making it a place name as well as an Irish name.

 Finn: Model Christy Turlington called her son Finn, but this cool, clean name might work for both genders.
 Fionn is another way to channel the Finn feeling.